-• A simple step-reader is integrated in cgx (cgx -step filename).
+- For CAD models in STEP- or IGES-format you may consider to use a tet-mesher like NETGEN [4] which often generates quite nice tet-meshes with very few user interaction.
+You can read this meshes with cgx and combine them with cgx-geometry and meshes.
+Then create your boundary conditions etc. You might read the native-netgen format (.vol) instead of abaqus-format because this includes the 2D meshing regions in separate sets which can be used to apply boundary conditions ("cgx -ng file.vol", see "Program Parameters").
+See "prnt" how to list the available sets. - A simple step-reader is integrated in cgx (cgx -step filename).
 It can deal with points and lines.
-This is sufficient to create simple hexaeder elements for axis-symmetric structures like a rotor but the experienced user might use the following approach also for more complex geometries.
-You might start with a file containing a 2D-section, subdivide it in mesh-able surfaces and sweep it in the 3rd dimension to create your geometry (see swep).
+This is sufficient for axis-symmetric structures like a rotor but the experienced user might also use the following approach for more complex geometries: You start with a file containing a 2D-section, subdivide it in mesh-able surfaces and sweep it in the 3rd dimension to create your geometry (see swep).
 If features exist in the 3rd dimension then this features must be included in the 2D-section.
-Then sweep the 2D-section to the location were the feature starts, then right to the end and at last to the end of the geometry.
-Then delete the unwanted bodies before and after the feature.
-You might also project the sweped sections to target surfaces if the feature is shaped in the 3rd dimension (see proj).
+Sweep the 2D-section to the location were the feature starts, then right to the end and at last to the end of the geometry.
+Delete the unwanted bodies before and after the feature.
+You might project the sweped sections to a target surface if the feature is shaped in the 3rd dimension (see proj).

-Sometimes the geometry consists of several parts which are arranged on different positions in space.
+Sometimes the geometry consists of several (maybe even identical) parts which are arranged on different positions in space.
 This is called assembly.
 When cgx is started with the parameter "-stepsplit" instead of "-step" it will write the single parts to separate directories using their original coordinate systems.
 The user can prepare meshable geometry or meshes based on them.
 But he must use the filenames which he finds there.
 The final meshed assembly can be build afterwards by calling the fbl-file which was written by cgx.
 This fbl-file contains the original step-commands to position and eventually duplicate the single geometries/meshes from the subdirectories.